Quenching star formation with quasar outflows launched by trapped IR radiation: IR-driven large-scale outflows

 \subsubsection{Characteristic temperature scales}

 We start by taking a closer look at the temperature distribution of the outflows generated in our simulations.
 We focus on simulation UVIR-4e47-dust, where the dust opacity temperature cut-off treats the inefficient coupling between radiation and hot, dust-free gas more realistically.
+The temperature distribution of the outflows launched in simulation UVIR-4e47-hires is explored in Appendix~\ref{sec_convergence}.

 In Fig.~\ref{fig_outflowprops}, we plot the outflow mass distribution as a function of gas temperature (left-hand panel).
 In producing these plots, we select only gas with radial velocity $> 500 \, \rm km \, s^{-1}$, which is approximately the maximum radial velocity reached by gas in an identical simulation performed without AGN feedback, and gas within the virial radius of the galactic halo.
 The dominant outflowing component has $T \approx 10^4 \, \rm K$, placing it at the bottom of the adopted cooling function.
 Since we have neglected metal-line and molecular cooling, it is possible that this outflow component could be even more massive and colder than seen in our simulations.
 In Appendix~\ref{sec_convergence}, we show the temperature distribution of the outflow seen here to be robust with increasing numerical resolution.